maplibre/maplibre-native-qt/README.md

 MapLibre Native Qt bindings and Qt Location MapLibre Plugin

-**Important notice:** Repository and code has been reorganised for Qt 6.5 support.
+**Important notice:** the repository and code have been reorganised for Qt 6.5 support.
 Version 3.0 is a major release that includes a lot of build-related changes and improvements and is not backwards compatible.